justinmanley/lifescroll/README.md

 ### Development

+Run `webpack --mode development --watch` to compile TypeScript source.

-To view changes, run `elm make src/Main.elm --output=main.js` and `elm reactor` and then, in the elm reactor, navigate to example.html.
+To view the examples, run `npx http-server` and navigate to localhost:8080/example.html.